 If you do not pay the required estimated tax payments on time, you may be assessed a late-payment penalty.
 We will apply each payment to the earliest due date until that liability is paid, unless you provide specific instructions to apply it to another period.

 ENOTE Trusts are not required to make estimated payments, however, they can make voluntary prepayments of their own tax liability.

 Extension Payments - If you expect tax to be due, you must pay any tentative tax due by the original due date of the return.
-See Appendix B for more information.
+See Appendix A, Extension Payment Worksheet, for more information.

 We encourage you to make your payments electronically using MyTax Illinois or Modernized E-File (MeF) systems, or you may use Form EFT-1, Authorization Agreement for Certain Electronic Payments, to set up an ACH credit or phone debit transaction.
 These options can be found on our website at tax.illinois.gov.
 If you make your payments using MyTax Illinois, MeF, or EFT, do not mail us your Form IL-990-T-V. You must use one of our electronic payment options if IDOR has notified you that you are required to make payments electronically.
-You may mail payment and attach Form IL-990-T-V, Payment Voucher for Exempt Organization Income and Replacement Tax.
+Unless you are required to make electronic payments, you also have the option to mail your payment, along with Form IL-990-T-V to IDOR using the address on the payment voucher.